Your account type and transactions will determine whether or not you receive a tax form.

 - Earned at least $10 in miscellaneous income (i.e., a distribution from an MLP)

 If you do not fall under any of the categories above, then that means your account will not be issued a Consolidated 1099, which means that you will not find a Form 1099 in our Tax Center.
-We do not report dividends or interest earned below $10 as income, but if you earned any amount under $10, then monthly statements can be used as proof of the payment for tax reporting purposes.
+Our clearing firm does not report dividends or interest earned below $10 as income, but if you earned any amount under $10, monthly statements could be used to prove the payment for tax reporting purposes.

 Retirement Accounts (IRA & SEP)